-In this worksheet (yes, it's a worksheet 😃), change some values.
-You will see that the color of the cell will change is the value exist or not in column E.
+Change some values in this worksheet (yes, it's a worksheet 😃).
+You will see that the color of the cell will change depending on whether or not the value exists in column E.

 Compare 2 columns

-Everything is based on the fact that VLOOKUP finds a value in a column or not.
+Everything is based on the whether or not VLOOKUP finds a value in a specified column.

-If you are not familiar with the VLOOKUP function, you will find all the explanations in this post.
+If you are not familiar with the VLOOKUP function, you will find an explanation of it in this post.

-For many Excel users, when the function returns #N/A , this is an error.
+Many Excel users believe that when the function returns #N/A it signifies an error.

 Not at all ! #N/A means "I did not find the item you were looking for".